 The Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV2) has emerged in December, 2019 in the city of Wuhan, China.
-Soon after, World Health Organization (WHO) has announced the SARS-CoV2 as a pandemic on March 11th, 2020.
-This is a third outbreak that has originated due to coronaviruses during the last two decades.
+Soon after, World Health Organization (WHO) has announced the SARS-CoV2 as a pandemic on March 11th, 2020.1 This is a third outbreak that has originated due to coronaviruses during the last two decades.
 The identification of coronaviruses in non-human species (feline, canine, swine, bovine, equines, avian species etc.) posed a burden towards increase in outbreak chances.
-The earlier coronavirus outbreaks (SARS-CoV and MERS-CoV) have been originated from animal sources.
-The current outbreak of SARS-CoV2 extends its threat to induce global health emergency and slumps world's economic growth by 3-6 % with a fall of \$90 billions revenue.3
+The earlier coronavirus outbreaks (SARS-CoV and MERS-CoV) have been originated from animal sources.2 The current outbreak of SARS-CoV2 extends its threat to induce global health emergency and slumps world's economic growth by 3-6 % with a fall of \$90 billions revenue.3 investigation and regularly being updated.

-The pathological mechanisms of inflammatory responses in SARS-CoV2 are not clear and still under investigation and regularly being updated.
 SARS-CoV2 is associated with hyperinflammation that drives multiorgan failure and lungs in particular.
 The route of viral transmission is same like other respiratory coronaviruses.
-In mild cases the incubation period is from 4-5 days and in symptomatic patients it is around 11.5 days after infection.
-The pathogenesis of novel SARS-CoV-2 infection resembles to the previous MERS-CoV and SARS-CoV infection with severe inflammatory responses.
-Therefore, severity of this viral infection is not only because of the virus but also due to host immune responses.
+In mild cases the incubation period is from 4-5 days and in symptomatic patients it is around 11.5 days after infection.4 The pathogenesis of novel SARS-CoV-2 infection resembles to the previous MERS-CoV and SARS-CoV infection with severe inflammatory responses.^{5,6} Therefore, severity of this viral infection is not only because of the virus but also due to host immune responses.
 Moreover, we focused on the role of inflammatory responses and cytokines involvement directly and indirectly in hyperinflammation in post SARS-CoV2 infection.